Marina Abramović: Cleaning the Mirror, 1995

 Cleaning the Mirror consisted of five monitors playing footage in which Abramović scrubs a grimy human skeleton in her lap.
 She vigorously brushes the different parts of the skeleton with soapy water.
 Each monitor is dedicated to one part of the skeleton: the head, the pelvis, the ribs, the hands, and the feet.
 Each video is filmed with its own sound, creating an overlap.
 As the skeleton becomes cleaner, Abramović becomes covered in the grayish dirt that was once covering the skeleton.
 This three-hour performance is filled with metaphors of the Tibetan death rites that prepare disciples to become one with their own mortality.
-The piece consists of a three-piece series.
-Cleaning the Mirror #1 was performed at the Museum of Modern Art, consisting of three hours.
-Cleaning the Mirror #2 consists of 90 minutes performed at Oxford University.
-Cleaning the Mirror #3 was performed at Pitt Rivers Museum for five hours.
+The piece was composed of three parts.
+Cleaning the Mirror #1, lasting three hours, was performed at the Museum of Modern Art.
+Cleaning the Mirror #2 lasts 90 minutes and was performed at Oxford University.
+Cleaning the Mirror #3 was performed at Pitt Rivers Museum over five hours.

 Spirit Cooking, 1996

 Abramović worked with Jacob Samuel to produce a cookbook of "aphrodisiac recipes" called Spirit Cooking in 1996.
 These "recipes" were meant to be "evocative instructions for actions or for thoughts".
-For example, one of the recipes calls for "13,000 grams of jealousy," while another says to "mix fresh breast milk with fresh sperm milk."
+For example, one of the recipes calls for "13,000 grams of jealousy", while another says to "mix fresh breast milk with fresh sperm milk."
 The work was inspired by the popular belief that ghosts feed off intangible things like light, sound, and emotions.

 In 1997, Abramović created a multimedia Spirit Cooking installation.
-This was originally installed in the Zerynthia Associazione per l'Arte Contemporanea in Rome, Italy and included white gallery walls with "enigmatically violent recipe instructions" painted in pig's blood.
+This was originally installed in the Zerynthia Associazione per l'Arte Contemporanea in Rome, Italy, and included white gallery walls with "enigmatically violent recipe instructions" painted in pig's blood.
 According to Alexxa Gotthardt, the work is "a comment on humanity's reliance on ritual to organize and legitimize our lives and contain our bodies".

-Abramovic also published a Spirit Cooking cookbook, containing comico-mystical, self-help instructions that are meant to be just poetry.
-Spirit Cooking later evolved into a form of dinner party entertainment that Abramovic occasionally lays on for collectors, donors, and friends.
+Abramović also published a Spirit Cooking cookbook, containing comico-mystical, self-help instructions that are meant to be poetry.
+Spirit Cooking later evolved into a form of dinner party entertainment that Abramović occasionally lays on for collectors, donors, and friends.